What is owner financing?

 “The notion of seller financing, merely to avoid a bank, doesn’t always mean the buyer is getting a better deal,” he said.
 “A buyer should do a proper analysis to see if the terms of the seller are more favorable than the terms of a lender for both their short- and long-term financial needs.”

-If owner financing were only beneficial for the buyers, no deals would ever get done — which is why this purchasing option has some significant advantages for sellers, too, though sellers need to know this isn’t a risk-free transaction.
+This purchasing option has some significant advantages for sellers, though they need to know that this isn’t a risk-free transaction.

 Pros